progmaticltd/homebox/docs/backup-home.md

     keep_weekly: 4                   # Keep the last four weeks (1 by default)
     keep_monthly: 6                  # Keep the last six months (1 by default)
     compression: zlib,9              # Use the good but slow compression for weekly backups
+    rate_limit: 500                  # Network upload rate limit in kiByte/s
 ```

-When needed, the locations are automatically mounted when the backup starts, and dismounted once
-the backup finished.
+The locations are automatically mounted on demand when the backup starts, and dismounted once the backup finished.
+You

-You can have different backup frequencies, for instance daily, weekly or monthly.
+can have different backup frequencies, for instance daily, weekly or monthly.

+!!!
+Tip
+    Set up a rate limit when creating a remote backup.
+This will prevent the backup process to consume all your
+    bandwidth and affect the email delivery.

 # Backup locations details